abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 There are five attributes of any good runbook; the five As.[^3] It must be:

-- **actionable**.
+- **Actionable**.
 It’s nice to know the big picture and architecture of a system, but when you are looking for a runbook, you’re looking to take action based on a particular situation.
-- **accessible**.
+- **Accessible**.
 If you can’t find the runbook, it doesn’t matter how well it is written.
-- **accurate**.
+- **Accurate**.
 If it doesn’t contain truthful information, it’s worse than nothing at all.
-- **authoritative**.
+- **Authoritative**.
 It is confusing to have more than one runbook for any given process.
-- **adaptable**.
+- **Adaptable**.
 Systems evolve, and if you can’t change your runbook, the drift will make it unusable.

 ## Glossaries